sanjuujosephh/sanjuujosephh/README.md

 - [OneTradeJournal](https://onetradejournal.com): Built to build a habit.
 Consistent trade logging plus AI coaching turns scattered trades into real self-awareness and discipline over time.

 **Services**
 - Agency: $28M+ in client revenue, 87,200+ leads generated, 2,140+ #1-page Google rankings.
-One agency, one flat fee.
+One agency, 23+ services, one flat monthly fee.
 More at [softscotch.com](https://softscotch.com).
-- [Launch](https://launch.softscotch.com): The entire marketing stack for local service businesses: website, SEO, CRM, and follow-up.
-Done for you, run by AI, owned by you.
+- [Launch by Softscotch](https://launch.softscotch.com): The entire marketing stack for local service businesses: website, SEO, CRM, and follow-up.
+Done for you, run by AI, handled and monitored by team at Softscotch.